 Total Fund performance is calculated monthly using the Modified Dietz method.
 The Total Fund return is net of actual management fees for externally managed real estate and alternative investments.
-The Total Fund return net of all investment management costs (internal and external) was 21.53% for the year ending 31 December 2013 and the fund under-performed its Total Fund benchmark by 0.43% net of all investment management costs over this same time period.
-Costs are reported annually by XYZ Benchmarking Inc. on a calendar year basis and are reflected on the Board's Trustee Summary Report in the LMN Associates quarterly performance report.
+The Total Fund return net of all investment management costs (internal and external) was 21.53% for the year ending 31 December 2013, and the fund underperformed its Total Fund benchmark by 0.43% net of all investment management costs over this same time period.
+Costs are reported annually by XYZ Benchmarking Inc. on a calendar year basis and are reflected in the Board's Trustee Summary Report in the LMN Associates quarterly performance report.
 Investment management costs include internal investment department salaries, performance incentives, benefits, actual external manager fees, and the allocation of Information Technology Services (ITS) costs and other overhead expenses.

-Fixed Income performance is calculated monthly using the Modified Dietz method.
+Fixed-income performance is calculated monthly using the Modified Dietz method.
 Performance of the internally managed portfolio excludes cash returns, as cash is swept daily into the liquidity reserves portfolio.
 Performance reflected above is presented gross of investment management fees.

-Domestic Equities performance is calculated daily.
-Performance of the internally-managed portfolios excludes cash returns, as cash is swept daily into the liquidity reserves portfolio.
-Performance reflected above is presented gross of investment management fees.
+Domestic equities performance is calculated daily.
+Performance of the internally managed portfolios excludes cash returns because cash is swept daily into the liquidity reserves portfolio.
+Performance reflected in this report is presented gross of investment management fees.

-International Equities performance is calculated daily.
+International equities performance is calculated daily.
 Performance of all portfolios in this asset class includes cash returns.
-Performance reflected above is presented gross of investment management fees.
+Performance reflected in this report is presented gross of investment management fees.